cjwhittaker/test/README.md

 # test
 initial test

-This is not a very good README
+This is a very good README